neurodivergence/neurodivergence/README.md

 info:
 - all my socials are private, and so is my personal life. you may ask for one, but i will ask for your age first, as none of them are sfw. you must be of legal age — please understand!
-- i am a straight trans man boo does that scare you? j

 byf:
 - i have bipolar + cptsd and im very insufferable to talk with because i will literally say "huh" and ask you to elaborate many times